managed-components/twitter/README.md

 ## ⎙ Embeds

-### Twitter Post
+### Post

-This Managed Components uses the [Embeds API](https://managedcomponents.dev/specs/embed-and-widgets/embeds) to render tweets on a web page, with its embed `twitter-post`.
+This Managed Component uses the [Embeds API](https://managedcomponents.dev/specs/embed-and-widgets/embeds) to render tweets on a web page, with its embed `twitter-post`.
 This Embed accepts the folowing parameters:

 #### Tweet ID _required_